General Entertainment Authority

-The General Entertainment Authority (GEA) (الهيئة العامة للترفيه), formerly the General Authority for Entertainment (GAE), is a government department in Saudi Arabia that regulates the entertainment industry of the country.
-Established in May 2016 through a royal decree by King Salman, it is responsible for the development, advancement and expansion of Saudi Arabia's growing entertainment sector.
+The General Entertainment Authority (GEA) (Note: Arabic: الهيئة العامة للترفيه, Al-Hayʾah al-ʿĀmmah li-t-Tarfīh; formerly the General Authority for Entertainment (GAE)) is an independent government authority in Saudi Arabia that regulates and develops the country's entertainment sector.
+It was established in May 2016 by royal decree as part of Saudi Vision 2030 to broaden entertainment offerings and support economic diversification.

 History

 The General Entertainment Authority was established on 7 May 2016 in accordance with a Royal Decree No. (A/133) issued by King Salman.
 Among the king's royal decree which included 67 announcements, the General Authority for Culture was the only other entity to be created.

 Mission

+The General Entertainment Authority states that its mission is to develop and enable an attractive and vibrant entertainment sector that stimulates investment, supports sustainable growth and provides comprehensive, high-quality entertainment offerings in Saudi Arabia.
+Its vision is to lead a thriving and sustainable entertainment sector that contributes to enriching quality of life.

 The Saudi population spends $22 billion dollars in tourism and entertainment outside the country every year.
 The government aims to transform 25% of that spending into local travel and entertainment to create a solid Saudi tourism economy.
 The Saudi Vision 2030 plan aims to raise capital by harnessing the previously unaddressed entertainment sector, helping to "nurture entertainment in all its forms, while also seeking to safeguard our precious cultural heritage".

 The General Authority for Entertainment defines the vision and evolution of the Saudi Arabia’s entertainment industry.
 It partners with both public and private actors, to reduce government spending on entertainment.
 In December 2016, the General Authority for Entertainment’s Chairman, Ahmed Al Khateeb, stated that the organization was created to boost citizen participation and opportunities for the youth.